xonsh/xonsh/news/win_line_cont.rst

 **Fixed:**

-* Fixed bug where trailing backspaces on windows paths could be interpreted as line continuations characters.
-Now line continuation characters must be preceeded by a space on Windows.
-This only applies to interactive to ensure xonsh scripts are portable.
+* Fixed bug where trailing backspaces on Windows paths could be interpreted as line continuations characters.
+Now line continuation characters must be preceded by a space on Windows.
+This only applies to xonsh in interactive mode to ensure  scripts are portable.

 **Security:** None